JentleJoe/old-alx-low_level_programming/0x0A-argc_argv/README.md

 3. Program that multiplies two numbers

 4. Program that adds positive numbers and returns 'Error' if a non-digit argument is receved

+5. Program that prints the minimum number of coins to make change for an amount of money